PattyFlowers/CV/README.md

 ### Team worker and good communicator
 I love meeting new people, getting to know their stories and creating meaningful relationships.
 I also enjoy creating a safe and comfortable space for the people around me, where communication and emotional intelligence are the key to achieving an environment where everyone feels respected, valued and appreciated.
 I am also happy to act as a mediator if the situation arises and enjoy mentoring or leading where appropriate.

-Although I work very well independently and I am capable to stay focused and motivated, I prefer to do so within a team, where people with different ideas and perspectives will come to a much more balanced solution to a problem.
+Although I work very well independently and I am capable to stay focused and motivated, I prefer to do so within a team, where people with different ideas and perspectives are able to come to a much more balanced solution to a problem.

 ### Problem-solving and high attention to detail
-If you think about it, being a veterinary surgeon is not that different from being a software developer, which means I have over six years of experience in problem solving behind my back.
+If you think about it, being a veterinary surgeon is not that different from being a software developer, which means I have over six years of experience in problem solving under my belt.
 In both cases, you are presented with a list of problems you have to try find a solution for and, often, coming up with this solution requires a lot of thinking, studying, asking other people, looking for small details, thinking outside the box and practising trial and error.
 You want to focus on solving each individual problem but keeping in mind the bigger picture.

 For example, once I got presented with an elderly cat that, according to the owner, was eating better than ever and seemed generally well in himself, although he wasn’t putting any weight on despite emptying two bowls of food a day.
 I suspected something wasn’t quite right and obtained permission to take bloods, which revealed an onset of a hyperactive thyroid.
 From there, we developed a plan of action to get this cat back in track before any more concerning health issues developed due to this.